jkaninda/mysql-bkup/README.md

         - **Telegram**
         - **Email**

-## Use Cases
+## 💡Use Cases

-- **Automated Recurring Backups:** Schedule regular backups for MySQL databases.
+- **Scheduled Backups**: Automate recurring backups using Docker cron or Kubernetes CronJobs.
+- **Disaster Recovery:** Quickly restore backups to a clean MySQL instance.
-- **Cross-Environment Migration:** Easily migrate MySQL databases across different environments using `migration` feature.
+- **Database Migration**: Seamlessly move data across environments using the built-in `migrate` feature.
-- **Secure Backup Management:** Protect your data with GPG encryption.
+- **Secure Archiving:** Keep backups encrypted and safely stored in the cloud or remote servers.

+## ✅ Verified Platforms:
-Successfully tested on:
+MYSQL-BKUP has been tested and runs successfully on:

 - Docker
-- Docker in Swarm mode
+- Docker Swarm
 - Kubernetes
 - OpenShift